To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

 Any source, including GP or self-referrals.
 GPs can refer by calling or emailing:

-If you are unsure if this service is right for your patient, you can refer to Head to Health on 1800 595 212 between Monday to Friday, 8:30am – 5pm (except public holidays).
-For more information visit Head to Health Phone Service.
+If you are unsure if this service is right for your patient, you can refer to Medicare Mental Health on 1800 595 212 between Monday to Friday, 8:30am – 5pm (except public holidays).
+For more information visit Medicare Mental Health Phone Service.

 The Community Pathway Connector is a service which provides a culturally safe connection point and referral service for people who identify as an Aboriginal or Torres Strait Islander person (or their family members/spouse/carer).